zheer-kejlberg/gtsummary-SMDs/README.md

-Functions to add SMDs in gtsummary tables
+Adding SMDs to gtsummary tables with 3 or more groups
 ================
 Zheer Kejlberg Al-Mashhadi
-2023-11-03
+2023-11-04

-## Adding SMDs to gtsummary tables with 3 or more groups
+## Functions to add SMDs with explanations and examples of use